 As mentioned earlier, ELDs help carriers streamline operations, eliminate repetitive and tiresome administrative tasks, and improve overall efficiency.

-The GPS tracking feature eliminates the need of constant phone calls between fleet managers and commercial drivers to get location updates.
-With everything being recorded electronically, your company can let go tons of paperwork.
+The GPS tracking feature eliminates the need for constant phone calls between fleet managers and commercial drivers to get location updates.
+With everything being recorded electronically, your company can let go of tons of paperwork.